How To Keep Sales Flowing

 By now you have undoubtedly been affected by the recent COVID-19 virus outbreak and are looking for advice to keep operating during quarantine.
 This outbreak spread quickly and widely, and took most of us by surprise.
-In addition to its worrying effects on our health, it has also had some serious impacts on our businesses, with some of those unable to complete work remotely being required to shut down until the spread is under control.
+In addition to its worrying effects on our health, it has also had some serious impacts on businesses, with some of those unable to complete work remotely requiring them to shutdown until the spread is under control.
 Sadly, one of the most affected industries impacted by such shutdowns is the hospitality industry.
 This has put numerous establishments under significant strain, with many losing their revenue streams altogether.

-Restaurants, bars, entertainment venues, breweries, taprooms and the like are dependent on the physical presence of customers and the interaction with them; this is precisely why they need to be shut down or limit its operations to control further spread of this pandemic.
+Restaurants, bars, entertainment venues, breweries, taprooms and the like are dependent on the physical presence of customers and the interaction with them; this is precisely why they need to shutdown or limit their operations to control any further spread of this pandemic.

 Take Advantage of Takeout & Delivery

 Especially during the time of widespread quarantines, third-party delivery represents a win-win scenario for you and your customers.
-If you have a restaurant that has been required to shut down dine-in services, it will still allow you to bring in some revenue; customers will be able to enjoy elevated food experiences from the comfort and safety of their home.
+If you have a restaurant that has been required to shutdown dine-in services, it will still allow you to bring in some revenue; customers will be able to enjoy elevated food experiences from the comfort and safety of their homes.

 If you do decide you are able and willing to go in this direction, there are some positives and negatives that come with third party delivery:

 - Third-party apps (Uber Eats, DoorDash, GrubHub, Postmates, Caviar and similar) are commonly utilized by the younger generations – this makes it easier for your business to get exposure among that demographic.

 - Some of these bigger companies, such as DoorDash and Postmates, are now partnered with Google so that customers can order from your restaurant directly through a Google search.